 - Animal Control/Shelter/Humane Society - Director or appropriate government official

 - Health Clinic - Medical Director

-- DHEC 1026 (pdf) - Non-Practitioner Controlled Substances Application
+- DHEC Form 1026 (PDF) - Non-Practitioner Controlled Substances Application

 - Non-Resident Manufacturers and Distributors who dispense controlled substances into the state of South Carolina are required to obtain a South Carolina Controlled Substances Registration with the Bureau of Drug Control per S.C.
 Code Ann. § 44-53-290(a).

 - The Sheriff or Chief of the law enforcement agency will need to sign the application as the applicant/authorized individual responsible for the registration.
 When you return the application, please provide a written protocol for the continued training of the dog.

 - The canine handler's name(s), qualifications and training experience.

 - A list of the drugs and the estimated quantities needed for the training.